cieslarmichal/config-cxx/docs/wiki/configuration-files.md

 The `local` files are intended to not be tracked in your version control system.
 External configuration management tools can write these files upon application deployment, before application loading.

-The best practice for using `local` files is avoid a global `local.EXT` file that would affect all `{deployment}` cases.
+The best practice for using `local` files is to avoid a global `local.EXT` file that would affect all `{deployment}` cases.
 Instead, choose `local-{deployment}.EXT`.
-With this design you can avoid a case where tests pass locally due to local overrides but don't pass after you push.
-Choose a local file variant that is not used for your testing context!
+With this design you can avoid a case where tests pass locally due to local overrides but don't pass in your CI/CD pipelines.

 ## Default CXX_ENV